oanapintoiu/gradebook_app/Readme.md

 To use the app, simply follow these steps:

 1. To run the tests, type `npx jest` in the terminal from the root directory of the project.
-2. To see the console logs in the .js file, type `node src/gradebook_app.js` in the terminal from the root directory of the project.
+2. To only see the console logs in a particular .js file, type, for example, `node src/average_grade.js` in the terminal from the root directory of the project.

 ## Credits